galenseilis/old_blog/_posts/2023-03-05-crayon-drawing-1.md

 title: Crayon Drawing 1
 date: 2023-03-05 22:29:00
 categories: [art,crayon-drawing]
-tags: [art,crayon-drawing,crayon-artwork]
+tags: [art,crayon-drawing,crayon-artwork,chatgpt]
 math: true
 ---

-I tried googling "what is a picture made with crayon called" and I consistently got suggestions for crayon etching, which is a more specific usage of crayon.
+I tried googling "what is a picture made with crayon called" and I consistently got suggestions for crayon etching, which is a more specific usage of crayons.
 I asked ChatGPT the following question

 > What is a picture called when it is made with crayon?
 I don't mean a crayon etching, but just when crayons are used to make a picture.